 The old man shows off his prowess.
 His fishing prowess.
 And he’s superstitious.

-The old man taunts the fish verbally, with phrase like "eat it well."
+The old man taunts the fish verbally, with phrases like "eat it well."

 Then he pulls on the line, hard.
 How hard?
 There’s about two paragraphs telling you if you feel so inclined.
 Old Man vs. Fish begins at high noon.
 Or possibly medium-low noon.